KenwoodFox/HatCode/README.md

 # HatCode

-# Use power 3.3v, and the #2 serial output
+To use
+After setting up your board simply place your serial 20x2 LCD display on the #2 output pin.
+Power with 6v